Jetfire: Animated series

 He first appeared in "Where is Thy Sting?".
 Both he and Jetstorm speak with Russian accents.
 Apparently they are Sentinel Prime's soldiers, obeying his every command.
 The two also appear to have a kiddy sense of fun and amusement, as shown when Bumblebee plays a video game against Wasp to determine who is who.
 They both raise their hands and state that they will play the winner.

 Jetfire reappeared in "Five Servos of Doom".
 Jetstorm wanted Jetfire to scan a picture of him in front of the recently captured Decepticon Blitzwing "for the Femme-bots back home".
 He then asked how Sentinel Prime captured Blitzwing.
 He was later seen with Jetfire trying to make the communicator work.
 He directed Prowl and Jazz to the Elite Guard flagship's brig, where Sentinel had just captured Lugnut.
 He also appeared with Jetfire in a baseball stadium, where Sentinel was working with Lockdown.
 Jetstorm combined into Safeguard and helped rescue Sentinel, who was now in the hands of Ramjet.
 Jetstorm was present when Prowl used Processor Over Matter to lift the rubble of the scoreboard off of him.

 In "Predacons Rising", Bumblebee, Jetfire, Jetstorm, Optimus Prime, and Sentinel Prime chase Wasp, but lose him to Swoop while bickering about what to do with him.
-The group follow them to Blackarachnia's lab, and, in the ensuing battle, Jetstorm and Jetfire hand the Dinobots a crushing defeat.
+The group follows them to Blackarachnia's lab, and, in the ensuing battle, Jetstorm and Jetfire hand the Dinobots a crushing defeat.
 In this episode after following Sentinel's orders, which got him buried headfirst in the sand, Jetfire asks, "Should we be taking notes?" to which Jetstorm replies, "On what not to do?"

 Jetfire and his twin appeared in "Decepticon Air", fighting back against the escaped Decepticons captured on Earth.

 They appeared again in "This is Why I Hate Machines", surprised to see Ratchet and Captain Fanzone on Cybertron.
 They reluctantly followed Sentinel's orders to organize a strike against Omega Supreme (containing Megatron, Starscream, and Lugnut), who had recently transwarped above Cybertron.